Akuli/mittari/README.md

 # Mittari

-This electronics+software project adds analog CPU and RAM usage meters to my computer.
+This electronics project is an analog CPU and RAM usage meter for my computer.
+The idea is taken from [this youtube video](https://www.youtube.com/watch?v=4J-DTbZlJ5I).

 TODO: picture of device outside